Menu:

 Mexico

-St. Lucia
+St Lucia

-Helping Others on Cruise Vacations
+Helping Others On Cruise Vacations

 One of the first steps in giving back to others on a cruise vacation is to determine your schedule and figure out when and where you want to help.
-We’ve found it to be quite easy to visit schools and orphanages in ports where we’ve planned our own independent shore excursions, either by getting our own driver if we’re planning to be there for the day or just working the visit into our other plans if we’re making a short stop.
-If you’re taking a large group tour or ship shore excursion in a particular port, doing a community service visit there might be more difficult.
-After having done this a number of times, our suggestion would be to choose your ports and organizations in advance of your visit, contact the organization to determine the best times to come by on the day you are in port, and then make arrangements for transportation ahead of time if possible.
+We’ve found it to be quite easy to volunteer and drop off in–kind items when we have planned our own independent shore excursions, either by getting our own driver if we’re planning to be there for the day or just working the visit into our other plans if we’re making a short stop.
+Taking a voluntourism–oriented shore excursion available through your cruise line or an independent tour operator makes the logistics even easier.

-In our Together For Good work, we have been in touch with many of the major cruise lines about the possibility of helping others while on a cruise vacation.
-They alerted us to think about customs when bringing donations along on your trip.
-We have usually brought along a large backpack of items for each organization that we’ve visited, and that has always worked out well.
-We have never had a problem.
-Here are a few recommendations that have been supplied by the cruise lines:
+In our Together for Good work, we have been in touch with many of the major cruise lines about the possibility of helping others while on a cruise vacation.
+We have had considerable personal experience with this as well.
+It’s very important to think about customs when bringing donations along on your trip.
+We have often brought along a large backpack of items for each organization that we’ve visited, and that has worked out well.
+It’s even better if you can purchase in–kind donations locally, though.

 “Life’s most urgent question is: what are you doing for others?”